Jump to content

 6. Sorry, but shouldn't this scout be tossed from BSA for violating several scout laws?
 We throw out scouts for violating Reverent.
 This one violated Trustworthy, Honest and possibly a few more.
 Chuck him.

 8. My yacht club is a private non-profit org.
 Although we don't have any membership restrictions that are in contrast with the government, we definitely retain the right to have them.
 If a local government agency, say the park service, granted us money to build a marina on a local lake, our club would probably jump on that in a heart beat.
 I also would expect the general public to screamed about the grant.
 The yacht club would look bad, and so would the agency.
 The honorable thing for the club to do would be to turn down the grant in the first place.
-Just not a proper thing for governments
+Just not a proper thing for governments to do.
+Now if our club restricted membership to non-Jewish only, the outcry would be even louder.

 9. I don't see how the Scouting for Food is accepting public funds for the benefit of BSA.
 Sound to me like a cooperative between public and private orgs to service the public good.
 Does BSA gain financially from this effort?

 10. If the BSA declares is a private organization, do they have to stop accepting funding from the government & other public sources?
 That's exactly what they have been doing Ed.
 They use the private org label for membership policy, but take public funds like a public entity.
 The article suggests that BSA quit taking public money and act like any other private organization should.
 If BSA wants to use public funds, then they must adjust their membership policies to be inclusive to the public, not discriminatory.
-That's the ACLU's arguement and like it or not, it's absolutely correc
+That's the ACLU's arguement and like it or not, it's absolutely correct.

 11. The solution is simple.
 The Boy Scouts should cease to accept tax-funding and cut all official ties to government agencies.
 The Boy Scouts should live up to its self-declared status as a private organization.
 This would also be living up to the Boy Scouts' principles: it is the honest and honorable thing to do.
 Sure seems clear to me.
 Could be the libertarian in me though.

 12. $15 for a $3 box of popcorn is excessive.
 Especially when cost is probably about $0.75 per unit.
 Why not just ask for the $10 donation straight to BSA and forget the hassle of the popcorn delivery.
 I'm no Harvard MBA, but seems if you dropped the price to say $6 a box, you would sell three to four times the amount, mostly to people who wouldn't fork out the $15 for a single box.
 The people who really want to support BSA will still buy $50 bucks worth of stuff.
-Oh well, I guess when BSA realizes that prices are too high by not moving product, and units quit selling it, they will re
+Oh well, I guess when BSA realizes that prices are too high by not moving product, and units quit selling it, they will reassess the situation.

 13. Local sign shops with computer controlled vinyl cutters can make up nice graphics pretty cheap.
 I've had several done for racing boats and are easy to apply.
 Just give them a disk with the image you want.
 Preferable one color.